documentationfor yFiles for HTML 3.0.0.1

 Moving Items

-Moving graph items is handled by GraphEditorInputMode which delegates most of the work to its child input modes MoveInputMode in general and MoveLabelInputMode for labels in particular.
-The types of items that can be moved are defined by the movableItems property.
+Moving graph items is handled by GraphEditorInputMode, which delegates most of the work to its child input modes moveUnselectedItemsInputMode for items in general and moveSelectedItemsInputMode for selected items in particular.
+Both input modes are enabled by default and must be disabled if only one kind of move interaction is desired.
+The types of items that can be moved are defined by the movableUnselectedItems and movableSelectedItems properties.

-Moving items in general is handled by MoveInputMode.
-Some items such as bends or ports, however, are instead moved with a special IHandle, managed by HandleInputMode.
-Note that actually customizing the results of the gesture works the same in either case, as described below.
+Moving items is handled by MoveInputMode.
+Some items, such as bends or ports, however, are instead moved with a special IHandle, managed by HandleInputMode.
+Note that customizing the results of the gesture works the same in either case, as described below.

-The items which are involved in the moving operation can be retrieved from property affectedItems.
-All events below are dispatched at a time where the affectedItems are valid, therefore it is safe to access it in event handlers for these events to determine the moved items.
+The items involved in the move operation can be retrieved from property affectedItems.
+All events below are dispatched at a time when affectedItems are valid.
+Therefore, it is safe to access it in event handlers for these events to determine the moved items.

 Related events